We understand that joining a new college can be a bit daunting, and this is why you have our support available at Leicester College.

 - Active Lifestyles (Sports, Charity Challenges, Outdoor Pursuits) speak to Steve Whittle or Pravin Patel

-- Equality, Diversity & Inclusion (Diversity Programmes, Multi-Faith Chaplaincy, Aspire Enrichment) speak to Angie Alexander, Sharen Ravat, Pravin Patel
+- Equality, Diversity & Inclusion (Diversity Programmes, Multi-Faith Chaplaincy)

 This team is passionate about organising a fantastic calendar of events for you to enjoy.
 We implement activities that can enrich your life, raise your awareness of the diverse society we live in and give you new experiences.
 This includes attending workshops, going on trips, getting involved with the local community through volunteering or engaging in charity work.
-These activities not only allow you to have fun but enhance your life experience and future employability.
+These activities allow you to have fun, enhance your life experience and future employability.

-While at College, you will have the chance to visit and take part in fairs and sales taking place in the campus atria, attend seminars and talks by inspirational speakers, and sample our legendary samosas.
+While at College, you will have the chance to visit and participate in fairs and sales taking place in the campus atria, attend seminars and talks by inspirational speakers, and sample our legendary samosas.
 We also organise plenty of fun activities away from campus, too – and the cost is usually subsidised, making these trips really affordable.
-Past activities have included ice skating trips; visits to Christmas markets; climbing Snowdon; going for a private tour of the Houses of Parliament; visiting the Slavery Museum in Liverpool; and a day out at Alton Towers.
-We’ve always got something planned, and we raise money for charity with bake sales, too.
+Past activities have included ice skating trips, visits to Christmas markets, climbing Snowdon, a private tour of the Houses of Parliament, visiting the Slavery Museum in Liverpool, and a day out at Alton Towers.
+We have always got something planned, and we raise money for charity with bake sales, too.

-SET are also responsible for each of the city centre campuses’ social spaces, which are dedicated areas where learners can relax, play video games, and use computers.
+SET are also responsible for each of the city centre campuses’ social spaces, which are dedicated areas where students can relax, play video games, and use computers.

 Where can you find us?